trufnetwork/sdk-go/docs/stream-permissions.md

 - Changing permissions requires blockchain transactions.
 Always wait for transaction confirmation before assuming the change has taken effect.

+## Network Writer Role for Stream Creation

+To ensure the integrity and quality of data streams on the Truf Network, the creation of new streams (both primitive and composed) is a permissioned operation.
+This process is governed by a **`system:network_writer`** role within the network's role-based access control (RBAC) system.

+Only wallets that are members of the `system:network_writer` role are authorized to deploy new streams using the SDK's `DeployStream` or `BatchDeployStreams` functions.

+**How to get access:**

+If you are a partner or data provider interested in deploying streams on the TRUF.NETWORK, please contact our team.
+We will guide you through the process of obtaining the necessary permissions by granting your wallet the `system:network_writer` role.

+### SDK Role Management API (For TRUF.NETWORK Internal Use / Advanced Partners)

+The SDK provides an API for advanced partners and internal use to programmatically interact with the role management system.
+These functions allow for granting, revoking, and checking role memberships.

+-   `Client.LoadRoleManagementActions()`: Loads the `IRoleManagement` interface.
+-   `IRoleManagement.GrantRole(ctx, GrantRoleInput, ...TxOpt)`: Grants a role to one or more wallets.
+-   `IRoleManagement.RevokeRole(ctx, RevokeRoleInput, ...TxOpt)`: Revokes a role from one or more wallets.
+-   `IRoleManagement.IsMemberOf(ctx, IsMemberOfInput)`: Checks if one or more wallets are members of a specific role.

+**Note:** For general stream creation, users should typically contact the TRUF.NETWORK team directly rather than attempting to manage the `system:network_writer` role themselves.
+The `system:network_writer` role is managed by `system:network_writers_manager`.

 By leveraging these permission controls, you can create secure, flexible data streams that meet your specific needs while maintaining control over your valuable data within the TN ecosystem.